 This museum in the foothills of the Andes Mountains features an unexpected triumvirate of physics, folklore, and culture.

-The Intiñan Solar Museum proudly advertises themselves as the home of the "true" equator.
-Located a ways off from the 'official' equatorial monument, the museum is bisected by a line of red paint which marks what proprietors claim is the unofficial-official site of the middle of the world.
+The Intiñan Solar Museum proudly advertises itself as the home of the "true" equator.
+Located a short way from the "official" equatorial monument, the museum is bisected by a line of red paint which marks what proprietors claim is the unofficial-official site of the middle of the world.
 GPS tests come back with mixed results, and the rocky surroundings make accurate readings difficult to obtain, but you're close.
 Very close.

 The entire site can be seen in under an hour, and is appropriate for all ages.